Port Hope, Ontario: Arts and culture

 The Ganaraska River (affectionately known as "The Ganny"), is well known to area anglers for annual salmon and trout runs.
 It has caused many historic floods, the most recent having occurred on March 21–22, 1980.
 Every April since until 2020, Port Hope has commemorated the flood with "Float Your Fanny Down the Ganny" ten kilometre boat race.
 "Participants range from serious paddlers navigating the cold, fast-moving water in kayaks and canoes, to the very entertaining 'crazy craft' paddlers, floating any combination of materials down the river in an attempt to reach the finish line."
 Due to the COVID-19 pandemic, the event was cancelled in 2020 and 2021, the first time in its history for such action.

+Music Festivals include "Hibernate", a summer concert series "Road to Cultivate", and a fall festival "Cultivate".

 Attractions

 The Capitol Theatre is Canada's last functioning atmospheric theatre.
 The theatre's main auditorium is styled after an outdoor medieval courtyard and rolling clouds are projected onto the ceiling.
 The town spent in excess of three million dollars renovating and upgrading the theatre in 2004–2005.
 It is also used for live events by Port Hope Festival Theatre.